 It is clear that credit risk mitigation is only applied when the necessary policies and procedures are in place.
 Only the collateral meeting the eligibility criteria and minimum requirements (as imposed by the capital requirements directive) to qualify for credit risk mitigation has been included in the figures.
+For these reasons, the figures under the asset class "secured by real estate" in is rather limited since this asset class is dominated by retail (consumer) exposures, and in non-retail segment eligibility of these collaterals currently cannot be proven in its entirety.

-Hence, bearing in mind that the figures refer to collateralized exposure in course of capital requirement calculations as described in the previous paragraphs, the effective amount of collateral obtained in K&H Bank is much higher than the figure taken into account for risk mitigation purposes during the calculation of capital requirements and indicated in the tables below.
-Real estate collateral obtained for K&H Bank's lending activities is not taken into account for credit risk mitigation purposes as of 31 December 2008 due to the fact that eligibility of these collaterals cannot be proven currently.
+Hence, bearing in mind that the figures refer to collateralized exposure in course of capital requirement calculations as described in the previous paragraphs, the effective amount of collaterals obtained by K&H Bank is much higher than the figure taken into account for risk mitigation purposes during the calculation of capital requirements and indicated in the table below.

 Code Asset classes (mln HUF) Cash collateral Guarantees Total collateralized

 CGCB Central governments and central banks 0 0 0

-RGLA Regional governments and local authorities 19 0 19
+RGLA Regional governments and local authorities 0 0 0

-PSE Public sector entities 1 188 0 1 188
+PSE Public sector entities 68 0 68

-INST Institutions 1 5 910 5 911
+INST Institutions 0 23,741 23,741

-CORP Corporates 43 122 44 738 87 860
+CORP Corporates 35,916 59,484 95,400

-RETAIL Retail 47 0 47
+RETAIL Retail 264 0 264

-SECRE Secured by real estate 0 0 0
+SECRE Secured by real estate 781 0 781

-PDUE Past due 54 0 54
+PDUE Past due 85 0 85

-CBONDS Covered bonds 0 0 0

 OTHER Other 0 0 0

-TOTAL TOTAL 44 431 50 649 95 080
+TOTAL TOTAL 37,115 83,225 120,340